naoTimesdev/ndiscord.py/docs/api.rst

     .. attribute:: icon

+        Depending on the action type, this may be a guild's icon or a role's icon.

-        A guild's icon.
-See also :attr:`Guild.icon`.
+        See also :attr:`Guild.icon` or :attr:`Role.icon`.

         :type: :class:`Asset`